geojeff/busser/README.md

 martoche version of garçon was used as a starting point for the current development, followed by comparison to the later mauritslamers versions.

-General similarities to garçon remain in the first version of Waiter, but reorganization and renaming of variables has happened in course, to adapt to the Coffeescript ways of doing things, and to add understanding where needed.
+General similarities to garçon remain in the first version of Busser, but reorganization and renaming of variables has happened in course, to adapt to the Coffeescript ways of doing things, and to add understanding where needed.
 Several node.js libraries have been added to the mix, and to